scdlcsce/SICodeOpenSource/README.md

-# This is the data set of SICode.
-The source code will soon be released.
+# This is the source code, data set, and experimental results of SICode.

+## Code
+install conda env shown in requirements.txt

+run the code files in order (00-09).

+---
 ## Data
 ### Training set and Testing set